jakelazaroff/jsonelement/README.md

 GeoJsonProperties.register();
 ```

-There are three main properties to change in a `JSONElement` subclass:
+There are three main properties in a `JSONElement` subclass:

 - `tag` is a static string property that determines the custom element tag name.
-- `schema` is a static object property that determines the keys and value types of the resulting JavaScript object.
+- `schema` is a static object property that determines the keys and value types of the resulting JSON.
-- `json` is an instance getter that returns the actual JavaScript object.
-Useful for validating and/or transforming the object's structure.
+- `json` is an instance property that returns the actual JSON.

+To get a component's JSON, just check the `json` property:

 ```js
 const feature = document.querySelector("geojson-feature");